cloud-hybrid/parameter/documentation/design.md

 In some architecture and management circles, there is an explicit policy to isolate feature developers from the system's maintainers.
 Requirements are passed second-hand through intermediaries, including architects, managers, or requirements analysts.
 This is an anti-pattern known as ***Mushroom Management***.
+However, in more recent years, the term ***Silo*** has gained much more traction.

-Mushroom management assumes that requirements are well understood by both the development team(s) and system maintainers
+Mushroom management -- or siloing -- assumes that requirements are well understood by both the development team(s) and system maintainers
+***at project inception*** even though communications were *only* provided, intentionally, to the former.
-***at project inception***.
-It is assumed that requirements are stable.
-More times than not, however, the supporting individuals or outside stakeholders are forced to accommodate bad design(s) -- not necessarily bad code.
+It is additionally assumed that requirements are stable.
+Often the supporting individuals or outside stakeholders are forced to accommodate bad design(s).

 Realistically, the outcome shows *unstable requirements* due to **negation of the support-related requirement(s)**.